Your data agent exported 50,000 customer records. To where?

 action: deny

-reason: "Queries on large tables must include a WHERE clause"Compliance mapping
+reason: "Queries on large tables must include a WHERE clause"Evidence mapping

-Data agent guardrails map directly to regulatory requirements across jurisdictions.
+Data agent guardrails can be mapped to regulatory requirements across jurisdictions.

 GDPR